Master-Kage/Master-Kage/README.md

 - 👋 Hi, I’m @Master-Kage
 - 👀 I’m interested in
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning HTML, C++ and Javascript
 - 📫 How to reach me Mohamedalhatimi7@gmail.com

 <!---